tmolteno/TART/doc/calibration/README.md

 ### Gains and Phases

 There are two methods to calculate the gains and phases.
 The easiest can be used if the telescope is looking upwards.
 In this case the gains and phases can be calculated automatically from known satellite positions.
 Software for doing this automatically is described in [phase/README.md](phase/README.md).

+**NOTE: Every time the telescope is powered off, the phase calibration will need to be redone**

+Because of this, the phase calibration is typically done at regular intervals as a cron job.'